CP1401/Practicals/prac_04/README.md

 You would want to use a *sentinel* when:

 - you don't know how many values there will be beforehand;
 - there is some obvious invalid value you can use to be the sentinel and mark the end.
-  Note that you can use a range of invalid values, e.g., all negative numbers.

 E.g., calculating the average age of a line of people, where you don't know how many there are beforehand (you can use -1 for the sentinel).

+> [!NOTE]
+> You don't always need a specific value, and you don't need to use a constant.
+> E.g., any negative number could be your sentinel

 #### B. Ask-the-user-to-quit

-Note that this pattern uses a Boolean variable to control the loop.
+This pattern uses a Boolean variable to control the loop.

 ```
 total = 0